soumik-uxd/camel-recipes/sftp-copy/README.md

 - via the `scp` command
 - copying files directly to the local `<src_dir>`

-Once files are present at the source destination the application automatically should copy the files to the destination.
+Once the files are present at the source destination, the application should automatically copy the files to the destination.

 #### 4. Stop the application
 - If the applications was started via `docker-compose` then it can be stopped using.